Guided Tours

 4. Metal slag processing

-The residual materials generated during high grade steel production processes contain valuable metals.
-These metals are recovered at the Lippe Plant – with the biggest fraction being copper.
+The residual materials generated during high grade steel production contain valuable metals.
+REMONDIS’ company LEGRAN recovers these metals.
+Primarily copper.

 Find out more